 3 Tips for Virtual Support Success

-According to a recent Forbes article, COVID-19 has propelled the world 50 years into the future, ushering in a predominantly virtual environment.
-And as the world has gone virtual, so, too, has meeting room support.
+According to a recent Forbes article, the COVID-19 pandemic propelled the world 50 years into the future, ushering in a predominantly virtual environment.
+And as the world has gone virtual, so has meeting room support.

 Virtual environments often generate a variety of equipment challenges since employees working in disparate settings use a variety of equipment.
 So, solving one employee’s hardware or software issues might not solve another’s similar issue.
-Further, undocumented technology and equipment wreaks havoc for support teams, as they lack full visibility into the problem at hand.
+Further, undocumented technology and equipment wreak havoc on support teams, as they lack full visibility into the problem at hand.

 Overcoming these challenges requires a clear, 360-degree picture of all equipment being used across the organization, both in-office and remotely.
 Think cameras, microphones, computers, monitors and even lighting.
 By understanding which employees operate what equipment, support teams can be properly trained to provide accurate and timely support; prepared when issues arise by fully understanding the tech stack of the room/individual; and equipped to identify common support trends and issues so they proactively maintain what is needed most.